terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 ### size

-this will return how many seperate reader apis are in the cache
+this will return how many separate reader apis are in the cache

 ### get
 parameters: